scherermichael-oss/action-has-permission/README.md

     env:
       GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
   # Use the output from the `check` step
-  - name: Run only if user has sufficent permissions
+  - name: Run only if user has sufficient permissions
     if: steps.check.outputs.has-permission
     run: echo "Congratulations!
-Your permissions to access the repository are sufficent."
+Your permissions to access the repository are sufficient."
-  - name: Run only if user has NOT sufficent permissions
+  - name: Run only if user has NOT sufficient permissions
     if: "! steps.check.outputs.has-permission"
     run: echo "Sorry!
-Your permissions are insufficent."
+Your permissions are insufficient."
 ```